MoveOnOrg/fb-to-redshift_deprecated/README.md

 ####2.
 I want to rename/reorder the columns in the CSVs.

   * You can edit the column names in the ['columns'] parameter in the appropriate parameter dictionary; but keep in mind that that will break Redshift import unless you also rename the Redshift table columns.
 If you change the column order in settings.py, you'll also have to change it in the appropriate fb.py function.

+## Ideas for potential contributions

+* Integration with the Facebook Marketing API for ads data.
+* Data import into other database types.
+* Other tools that facilitate download, formatting and import of data from Facebook.